 Figures 5.1 to 5.9 in the data tables highlight how demographic characteristics, mutual fund ownership, financial assets, and savings goals vary among mutual fund-owning households by generation.
-In 2022, 3 percent of mutual fund-owning households were members of Generation Z (born between 1997 and 2012), 25 percent were members of the Millennial Generation (born between 1981 and 1996), and 28 percent were members of Generation X (born between 1965 and 1980).
-The Baby Boom Generation (those born between 1946 and 1964) represented a 35 percent share of mutual fund- owning households.
-Nine percent were members of the Silent Generation (born between 1928 and 1945).
+In 2023, 4 percent of mutual fund-owning households were members of Generation Z (born between 1997 and 2012), 26 percent were members of the Millennial Generation (born between 1981 and 1996), and 27 percent were members of Generation X (born between 1965 and 1980).7 The Baby Boom Generation (those born between 1946 and 1964) represented a 35 percent share of mutual fund-owning households.
+Eight percent were members of the Silent Generation (born between 1928 and 1945).

 Mutual fund-owning households by age.
 Figures 6.1 to 6.9 in the data tables reveal how demographic characteristics, mutual fund ownership, financial assets, and savings goals vary among mutual fund-owning households by age group.
-In 2022, 17 percent of individuals heading households owning mutual funds were younger than 35.
+In 2023, 16 percent of individuals heading mutual fund-owning households were younger than 35.
 The largest age group consisted of individuals between the ages of 35 and 54, who made up 34 percent of mutual fund-owning household heads.
-Household heads aged 55 to 64 accounted for 20 percent of mutual fund-owning households.
-The remaining 29 percent of individuals heading mutual fund-owning households.
+Household heads aged 55 to 64 accounted for 19 percent of mutual fund-owning households.
+The remaining 31 percent of individuals heading mutual fund-owning households were 65 or older.

 Mutual fund-owning households by their level of household income.
 Figures 7.1 to 7.9 in the data tables focus on how demographic characteristics, mutual fund ownership, financial assets, and savings goals vary among mutual fund-owning households by household income.
-In 2022, 18 percent of mutual fund-owning households had incomes below \$50,000, 30 percent had incomes between \$50,000 and \$99,999, 21 percent had incomes between \$100,000 and \$149,999, and 31 percent had incomes of \$150,000 or more.
+In 2023, 16 percent of mutual fund-owning households had incomes below \$50,000, 31 percent had incomes between \$50,000 and \$99,999, 21 percent had incomes between \$100,000 and \$149,999, and 32 percent had incomes of \$150,000 or more.

-Mutual fund-owning households by household
+Mutual fund-owning households by household financial assets.

-financial assets.
 Figures 8.1 to 8.9 in the data tables show how demographic characteristics, mutual fund ownership, financial assets, and savings goals vary among mutual fund-owning households by household financial assets.
-In 2022, 19 percent of mutual fund-owning households had financial assets of less than \$50,000, 12 percent had assets between \$50,000 and \$99,999, 18 percent had assets between \$100,000 and \$249,999, and 51 percent had assets of \$250,000 or more.
+In 2023, 19 percent of mutual fund-owning households had financial assets of less than \$50,000, 11 percent had assets between \$50,000 and \$99,999, 21 percent had assets between \$100,000 and \$249,999, and 49 percent had assets of \$250,000 or more.

 Mutual fund-owning households by the level of investment risk respondents are willing to take.
 Figures 9.1 to 9.9 in the data tables illustrate how demographic characteristics, mutual fund ownership, financial assets, and savings goals vary among mutual fund-owning households by level of investment risk.
-In 2022, 34 percent of mutual fund-owning households were willing to take above-average or substantial investment risk for similar levels of financial gain, 47 percent were willing to take average investment risk for average financial gain, and 19 percent were willing to take below-average investment risk for below-average financial gain or were unwilling to take investment risk.
+In 2023, 30 percent of mutual fund-owning households were willing to take above-average or substantial investment risk for similar levels of financial gain, 50 percent were willing to take average investment risk for average financial gain, and 20 percent were willing to take below-average investment risk for below-average financial gain or were unwilling to take investment risk.

 Mutual fund-owning households by the year of their initial mutual fund purchase.
-Figures 10.1 to 10.9 in the data tables highlight how demographic characteristics, mutual fund ownership, financial assets, and savings goals vary among mutual fund- owning households by year of initial mutual fund purchase.
-In 2022, 20 percent of mutual fund-owning households purchased their first mutual fund before 1990, and 24 percent purchased their first mutual fund between 1990 and 1999.
-Twenty-five percent purchased their first mutual fund between 2000 and 2009, 26 percent between 2010 and 2019, and 5 percent between 2020 and 2022.
+Figures 10.1 to 10.9 in the data tables highlight how demographic characteristics, mutual fund ownership, financial assets, and savings goals vary among mutual fund-owning households by year of initial mutual fund purchase.
+In 2023, 19 percent of mutual fund-owning households purchased their first mutual fund before 1990, and 23 percent purchased their first mutual fund between 1990 and 1999.
+Twenty-four percent purchased their first mutual fund between 2000 and 2009, 26 percent between 2010 and 2019, and 8 percent between 2020 and 2023.